NordPool/public-intraday-api-example/README.md

 ## Building ##

 Before you begin, you should have the library [https://github.com/NordPool/public-intraday-api](https://github.com/NordPool/public-intraday-api) to be available through GitHub packages.
+For more detailed instruction see **Authenticating to GitHub Packages** section of this document.

-Then you may import the code in your favorite IDE and fetch all dependencies with **mvn clean install**.
+Then you may import the code in your favorite IDE and build project with **gradle build** command.

-All the revelant variables for connecting are located in **application.properties** and Maven's **~\.m2\settings.xml** configuration files.
+All the relevant variables for connecting are located in [application.properties](/src/main/resources/application.properties) and Gradle's [build.gradle](build.gradle) configuration files.
-Before running the example, user credentials should be updated to **application.properties**:
+Before running the example, user credentials should be updated to [application.properties](/src/main/resources/application.properties):
 ```
 #!
 credentials.userName=your_user